 They are the people who shout loudest for the rights of the poor.
 At festivals, events, protests and marches, our campaigners give the public the chance to speak out for justice and an end to poverty.

 Our Campaigns team bring supporters like you together to take action on behalf of those who struggle to be heard.
 By speaking with one determined voice, we change things – laws, policies, practices, minds, opinions – to make our world a fairer place.
 Your passion and energy makes it happen.

-With a decade of campaigning, politics and communications in Brussels, London and Belfast under her belt, Christine has been involved in developing Oxfam’s women’s rights campaign.
+With a decade of campaigning, politics and communications in Brussels, London and Belfast under her belt, Christine has been involved in developing Oxfam’s women’s rights and climate justice campaigns.
 She also leads on advocacy for Northern Ireland – helping politicians here to see their decisions can have a positive impact on the world’s poorest people.

 A career high point was without a doubt when G8 world leaders choose a rural Fermanagh hotel for their 2003 summit - the world’s media and campaigning spotlight was on Northern Ireland.
 Christine was part of the joint ‘Enough Food for Everyone – IF’ campaign planning team making sure hunger and it’s causes were on their agenda.
 Her favourite parts of the job are working with Oxfam’s awesome volunteer campaigners and brainstorming ideas for photo stunts and campaign actions.